anicholakos/complete_fxos_tutorial/source/episode02.rst

 All right then, the first screen of the mobile app is shown below:

 .. image:: illustrations/episode02/app_in_action1.png
-   :alt: App before entering pin code
+   :alt: App before entering ZIP code
    :height: 350px

 When we enter a valid ZIP code, like **20001**, the app makes a call to the ZIP code service and retrieves/parses/displays the information as shown below:

 .. image:: illustrations/episode02/app_in_action2.png
-   :alt: App after submitting pin code
+   :alt: App after submitting ZIP code
    :height: 350px

 Simple and useful?
 Let’s get going with the code.
 Note that the example